Dorothy Bush Koch

-Dorothy Walker Bush Koch (born August 18, 1959) is an American author and philanthropist.
-She is the sixth and youngest child of the late 41st president of the United States, George H. W. Bush, and former First Lady Barbara Bush.
+Dorothy Walker Bush LeBlond Koch (born August 18, 1959) is an American author and philanthropist.
+She is the sixth and youngest child of the 41st president of the United States, George H. W. Bush, and First Lady Barbara Bush.
+Her older brother, George W. Bush, was the 43rd U.S. president.

 Early life

 Dorothy Walker Bush was born on August 18, 1959, in Harris County, Texas.
 Her father, George H. W. Bush, was the 41st President of the United States, and her mother, Barbara Bush, was the First Lady.
 She was named after her paternal grandmother, Dorothy Walker Bush.
-Her brother, George W. Bush, was the 43rd President of the United States.
+Her brother, George W. Bush, was the 43rd president of the United States, in office from 2001 to 2009.
 Her other four siblings are Pauline Robinson "Robin" Bush, who died of leukemia in 1953; former Florida governor Jeb Bush; Neil Bush; and Marvin Bush.
-Since she was a child, she has spent summers and holidays at the Bush compound, a seacoast estate in Kennebunkport, Maine.
+Since her childhood she has spent summers and holidays at the Bush compound, a seacoast estate in Kennebunkport, Maine.

 Bush was educated at Miss Porter's School, a private all-girl college-preparatory school in Farmington, Connecticut.

-In 1975, during a visit to Beijing, she became the first person to be publicly baptized in the People's Republic of China since its government began discouraging foreign religious practices in 1949.
+In 1975, during a visit to Beijing, she became the first person to be publicly baptized in the People's Republic of China since its communist government began discouraging foreign religious practices in 1949.

 She earned a Bachelor of Arts degree in sociology from Boston College in 1982.